 On arrival at the clinic you will be asked to complete a form if you have not already done this by email.
 If you need help with this, our reception staff will be more than happy to assist you.

-Anne French, our Chiropractor, will then ask you questions to gather a detailed health history and further questions regarding your presenting complaint and what has happened over the course of your life that may have potentially caused the problem along with other relevant lifestyle questions, such as your work position, sleeping position, typical food intake, etc.
+Anne French, our Chiropractor, will then ask you questions to gather a detailed health history and further questions regarding your presenting complaint and what has happened over the course of your life that may have potentially caused the problem along with other relevant lifestyle questions, such as your work position, sleeping position, etc.

 Our Chiropractor will then perform a very thorough physical examination including postural, range of motion tests, orthopedic and neurological tests.
 In most cases, we are able to do this exam with you fully clothed.
 If required, you may be asked to have further tests or be sent for X-rays, but only if necessary.